quali-chat/quali-chat-android/docs/jitsi.md

 #### Run the build script

-At the root of the Element Android, run the following script:
+At the root of the quali.chat Android, run the following script:

 ```shell script
 ./tools/jitsi/build_jisti_libs.sh